hisaj/SystemAnalysisAndDesign/documentation/Use_Cases.md

 ###Beneficiary

-* Selects change login from Managment Interface
+* Selects change login from Main Menu
 * enters new username in provided Input Box
 * enters new password in provided Input Box
 * presses save